xrplevm/docs.xrplevm.org/docs/evm-sidechain/axelar-general-message-passing.md

 Axelar General Message Passing (GMP) is a cross-chain communication protocol that allows arbitrary data and function calls to be transmitted securely across different blockchain networks.
 Through GMP, smart contract execution on one chain can be triggered from another, enabling interoperability beyond simple token transfers.

 For the XRPL Ledger, this integration unlocks smart contract functionality by bridging it to the XRPL EVM Sidechain.
 Specifically, when a transaction on XRPL needs to initiate a smart contract on the EVM Sidechain, Axelar acts as the relay layer, verifying the message, ensuring consensus, and executing the command on the EVM side.
-This seamless interaction empowers XRPL with access to EVM-compatible DeFi protocols, automated workflows, and complex dApps, expanding its utility and ecosystem capabilities.
+This seamless interaction empowers the XRPL with access to EVM-compatible DeFi protocols, automated workflows, and complex dApps.

 ## How It Works

-The Axelar GMP protocol operates as follows:

 ![xrpl-evm-sidechain-axelar-gmp](../img/evm-sidechain-axelar-gmp.png)